skellis46/slipbox/improvisation and the threshold of the self.md

 > Performers are able to shift across a full register, from explicit conscious control to implicit pre-reflective consciousness and to spontaneous body-schematic processes, adjusting their attunement to changing conditions through improvisation.[@gallagher-2020-meshed p.5]
 - note that he is talking about skilled performance based on his own and Christensen et al's work (re meshed architecture)

-1. The practice is repeatedly described as beginning through sensation: weight, pressure, skin, temperature, tone, breath, gravity and movement information.
-Katye calls sensation the 'gateway threshold' (conv 11 of 13)
-2. Movement and awareness form a reciprocal process: sensation gives rise to movement, movement generates further sensation, then this loop begins to blur.
-3. A key shift appears between “awareness-ing” or attending to bodily sensation and becoming “the passenger”, where agency feels reduced or displaced.
-4. The witness, cameras, sound, room, trust and non-judgement matter because they form the container that lets the mover enter, deepen and return.

 ## nda and agency / self / knowing